Color Gamut Explained

 1. Test Images: Use standard gamut test images

-2. Comparative Observation: Compare with known standard displays
+2. Comparative Observation: Compare with known standard monitors

 3. Professional Software: Use tools like DisplayCAL